khush1yaaar/learn-flutter-with-me/README.md

 //}
 ```

-To run the theme example:
+To run the BLOC FORM VALIDATION example:

-1. Uncomment the code under the ENABLE FOR THEME section.
+1. Uncomment the code under the ENABLE FOR BLOC FORM VALIDATION (EP-3) section.
 2. Comment out other sections to avoid conflicts.
 3. Run the app using `flutter run`.